-Trina Rimmer, a community manager with Articulate, uses her many years of eLearning design and development expertise to nurture and grow the E-Learning Heroes community.
-Before joining Articulate, she worked as a designer, eLearning developer, and writer focused on delivering engaging, effective learning and performance solutions to various companies, from global aid organizations to the Fortune 500.
+Trina Rimmer is a community manager with Articulate, where she uses her many years of eLearning design and development expertise to nurture and grow the E-Learning Heroes community.
+Before joining Articulate, she worked as a designer, eLearning developer, and writer focused on delivering engaging, effective learning and performance solutions to various companies, from global aid organizations to Fortune 500s.

 Executive Vice President and Executive Director

 David Kelly is the executive vice president and executive director of The eLearning Guild.
 David has been a learning and performance consultant and training director for more than 15 years.
 He is a leading voice exploring how technology can be used to enhance training, education, learning, and organizational performance.
 David is an active member of the learning community and can frequently be found speaking at industry events.
 He has contributed to organizations including ATD, eLearn Magazine, LINGOs, and more.
 David is also known for his curation efforts, especially related to conferences and events for learning and performance professionals.